amynp/asapadventures.com/bucketlist.md

   - name: Sleep in a real castle
   - name: Go to Transylvania
   - name: See the Berlin Wall
-  - name: Go to Harry Potter Studios
   - name: See a quokka
   - name: Fossil coast in England
   - name: See Orca's
-  - name: See baby turtles hatching
   - name: Visit the guinea pig bridge
   - name: Unironically take a Fahrt to Assmannshausen
+  - name: Go to APOPO
+  - name: See a pangolin in the wild
+  - name: See polar bears in the wild
 ---

 <div class="row">